AP Calculus BC Overview

 |Top Overall Recommendation||Cracking the AP Calculus BC Exam|

 |Top Pick For Course Supplement||Cracking the AP Calculus BC Exam|

 |Top Pick For Last Minute Prep||AP Calculus AB & BC Crash Course|

 |Top Pick For Flashcards||Barron’s AP Calculus Flash Cards|

-Our top overall pick and recommendation for students interested in supplementing their assigned course material is Cracking the AP Calculus BC Exam, from Princeton Review.
+Our top overall pick and recommendation for students interested in supplementing their assigned course book is Cracking the AP Calculus BC Exam, from Princeton Review.
 It’s a comprehensive books crammed with extra goodies, and does a great job illustrating concepts.

 AP Calculus AB & BC crash course is the best overall pick for students who are short on time before the exam.
 It does a good job of covering just the material and concepts that are most critical to the exam, so you can make the most of your study time.

 Finally, flashcards can be a huge aide for last minute review and memorization of formulas, etc and can compliment a review book quite well.
 Our top pick in this area is the Barron’s AP Calculus Flash Cards set.